The laws on abortion and the ban on same-sex marriage in Northern Ireland are set to change.

 What do people in Northern Ireland want?

-Last October, an Amnesty International poll said two-thirds of people in Northern Ireland felt it was time MPs in Westminster changed the abortion laws, given there was no government in Northern Ireland.
+Last October, an Amnesty International-commissioned poll said two-thirds of people in Northern Ireland felt it was time MPs in Westminster changed the abortion laws, given there was no government in Northern Ireland.

 That poll also suggested that 65% of people thought that having an abortion should not be a crime.